smatyas/github-api-test/README.md

     - showing the combined ref status reports for the repositories the user can access.
         (Actually the repo:status scope would be enough.)
         _The user has to have pull access for the repo._
+    - listing all repository webhooks accessible by your user.
+        _The user has to be the owner/admin of the repo._
+    - adding new repository webhook accessible by your user.
+        _The user has to be the owner/admin of the repo._

 2. Place your secret token to `app/config/parameters.yml`